mllite/ml2cpp/README.md

 The automatically generated code is plain STL C++-17, designed to  maintain a strong semantic mapping with the model and allows auditing , debugging, benchmarking and reporting.

+The generated code does/will not rely on any kind of external library (not use BLAS or tensorflow or ...) and will not need compiler specific flags.
+It is generated such that any C++ code can integrate it without specific change (the model code is a namespace).

 To summarize, ml2cpp is for a CPU what sklearn2sql is for a database and supports the exact same set of machine learning models : scikit-learn, XGboost , LightGBM, Caret, Keras and PyTorch.

 ## Useful links